 Centralized Log Management for SOX Compliance

 Over twenty years ago, a series of corporate financial scandals set off a chain reaction, culminating in criminal convictions and new legislation.
 After uncovering accounting fraud across public companies like Enron, WorldCom, and Tyco, the US Congress enacted the Sarbanes-Oxley Act of 2002 (SOX).
 As companies have become more reliant on technology, the Securities and Exchange Commission (SEC), the agency tasked with overseeing SOX Compliance, has updated the requirements to address cybersecurity and looks to implement further changes.
+As SOX compliance increasingly incorporates cybersecurity risk, companies can use centralized log management to help with their audit and reporting requirements.

 A Brief History of SOX and Cybersecurity